RC7502/RC7502.github.io/about.md

 2014 - The Bitsmack kingdom receives its princess.

-2015 - RC attempts to balance geek hobbies with raising two kids
+2015 - RC attempts to balance geek hobbies with raising two kids.